Gaurav91764/Gaurav91764/README.md

 - 👋 Hi, I’m Gaurav Kumar
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on MNCs.
+- 💞️ I’m looking to collaborate on open-source projects.

 <!---
 Gaurav91764/Gaurav91764 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.